Is the Trinity Doctrine in 1 Corinthians?

 1 Corinthians 15:57 – “Thanks be to God who gives us the victory through our Lord Jesus Christ” (NAB).
 Thanks is given to God, not Jesus, or the holy Spirit, thus showing God the Father’s superiority.
 God, the superior, operates through Jesus.

 1 Corinthians 16:17 – “I rejoice in the arrival of Stephanus, Fortunatus, and Achaicus” (NAB).
 Trinitarians assert that the mention of God, Jesus, and the holy Spirit at Matthew 28:19 proves the Trinity doctrine to be true.
-However, the three Christian men mentioned in this verse obviously do not make up a Trinity, which gives evidence that the mere mention of God, Jesus, and the holy Spirit at Matthew 28:19 doesn’t make them a Trinity either.
+However, the three Christian men mentioned in this verse obviously do not make up a Trinity, which gives evidence that the mere mention of the three together, God, Jesus, and the holy Spirit, at Matthew 28:19, doesn’t make them a Trinity either.

 We have examined 1 Corinthians in detail, and have discovered no evidence of any aspect of the Trinity doctrine.
 In fact, the Trinity doctrine is flatly contradicted by 1 Corinthians.